Thanks so much Ronove! 💜

 When will the entire game be done?

 Chapter 1 will take the longest time, with Chapters 2 and 3 going much faster due to the minimal code requirements.
-The goal is Summer or Fall of 2024.
+The goal for Chapter 1 is Spring of 2024.

 Why not release the whole game at once instead of in chapters?